tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 it is not possible to accurately predict which of the blocks proposed in a height will be decided, being delivered to the application in that height's `FinalizeBlock`.
-Therefore, the state resulting from exectuing proposed blocks, denoted *candidate state*, needs to be kept in memory as an alternative.
-When `FinalizeBlock` is called, the Application can check if the decided block corresponds to one of its candidate states; if so, it will apply it as its `ExecuteTxState` (see [Consensus Connection](#consensus-connection) below), which will be persisted during the upcoming `Commit` call.
+Therefore, the state resulting from exectuing proposed blocks, denoted *candidate state*, needs be kept in memory as a possible final state for that height.
+When `FinalizeBlock` is called, the Application should check if the decided block corresponds to one of its candidate states; if so, it will apply it as its `ExecuteTxState` (see [Consensus Connection](#consensus-connection) below), which will be persisted during the upcoming `Commit` call.